Hamasaki Gion Yamakasa (held on July 26 and July 27, 2025)

-Yamakasa, which is 15m high and weighs 5 tons, is one of the largest in Japan, and is three by fishermen (Hamaku), farmers (Nishi Ward), and merchants (Higashi Ward) who are gorgeously decorated with house shapes and dolls.
+Yamakasa, which is 15m high and weighs 5 tons, is one of the largest in the country, and is three by fishermen (Hamaku), farmers (Nishi Ward), and merchants (Higashi Ward) decorated gorgeously with housegatas and dolls.
 Yamakasa parades around Hamasaki city area in prayer for big catch, good harvest, and thriving business.
-The flute, drums, bells, and shamisen music are added to the shout of "Yoyasa" in the way of pulling, and the weight of slowly pulling around the evening town.
-In addition, "Omagiri", which turns Yamakasa, is a must-see.
-In addition, Hamasaki's Yamakasa is mainly at night, and is also called a "donto stand" because it means a stand that provides light to God.
+The flute, drums, bells, and shamisen music are added to the shout of "Yoyasa" of the way to pull, and the weight of slowly pulling around the evening town.
+In addition, "Omagiri" that rotates Yamakasa is a must-see.
+In addition, Hamasaki's Yamakasa is mainly at night, and is also called a "lightenment stand" because it means a stand that provides light to God.

 Basic information